Food Safety Level 1

 - Supplier approval, so only purchasing from reputable suppliers to ensure that the food is safe.

-Failing to follow food safety standards can cause contamination that can lead to fatal consequences.
-Completing this training course will give employees a greater awareness of the dangers that poor food safety standards pose.
+Failing to follow high food standards can cause contamination that can lead to fatal consequences.
+Completing this online food safety training course will give employees a greater awareness of the dangers that poor food safety standards pose.

 This Food Hygiene Certificate is Ideal Staff Induction Training for: